Jaspinder-12/Jaspinder-12/README.md

 ---
 🧑‍💻 Recruiter Snapshot
 🎓 B.Tech in Computer Science & Engineering — 2026
-🔐 Cybersecurity-focused career transition
+🔐 Cybersecurity-focused career direction
 🛡️ Learning SOC operations, threat detection, incident response, and security monitoring 🐍 Python for automation, analysis, and security tooling 🐧 Building Linux and Windows fundamentals
 🌐 Strengthening networking and security fundamentals
-📊 Hands-on exposure to Splunk, Microsoft Sentinel, and Microsoft Defender for Cloud learning environments 🧪 Practicing security through virtual experiences and web-security labs 📍 Punjab, India
+📊 Hands-on practice with Splunk and Microsoft Sentinel learning environments ☁️ Learning Microsoft Defender for Cloud concepts
+🧪 Practicing security through virtual experiences and web-security labs 📍 Punjab, India
 🌍 Open to remote and entry-level opportunities
 ---
 🔥 What I'm Building
-I am not trying to collect random cybersecurity tools like Pokémon cards.
-My goal is to understand the path from system activity → logs → detection → investigation → response.
+My goal is to understand the full path from:
+System Activity → Logs → Detection → Investigation → Response
 That means my learning is centered around:
 Computer and operating-system fundamentals
 Networking and common protocols